fayeed/fayeed/README.md

 <h1 style="font-size: 100px;">In Rust and TypeScript, I code, young developer.
-Currently building, a Digital Nervous System for the New Web, hmmm.
+Currently building, a Digital Nervous System for the New Web at Coasys, hmmm.
 Powerful tools, they are, hmmm.</h1>

 <div style="display:flex; width: 100%; justify-content: center; flex-direction: column; align-items: center;">
 	<div>